PaerrePampula/SmartCan_sensor/README.md

  A project demonstrating the concept of a trashcan that is able to measure and display information about its' fullness.
 Made using MBED-OS
  Also creates data on an IoT platform.
 This platform however is no longer active.

+ Built as a part of an IoT student module, received grading: 10.0/12
 # Usage
 Built using MBED OS, so download the development software for that.
 Needed parts: